jtblin/node-active-model/README.md

 # ActiveModel

+Data source agnostic opinionated models for Node.js with classic inheritance, basic validations and a clean API.
-Simple "active" models with clean inheritance and basic validations for Node.JS inspired by 'mongoose'.
-Models only keep pre-defined properties which protect against properties leakage and ensure your models remain clean.
+Models only keep pre-defined properties on initialization which protect against property leakage and ensure your models remain clean however tey are instantiated.

 ## Api